gbonan/CLM-ml_v1/README.md

       When coupled to CLM5, the CLM5 code is used instead.
 Some files need to be modified to couple with the multilayer canopy.

    d.
-The code to create the RSL psihat look-up file is in the directory:
+The RSL psihat look-up file is in the directory:

       1. rsl_lookup_tables